xregistry/spec/core/spec.md

 the data to remove the potentially problematic attributes, the following query parameters MAY be included on write operations to control certain aspects of the processing:
-- `noepoch` - presence of this query parameter indicates that any `epoch` attribute included in the request MUST be ignored.
+- `?noepoch` - presence of this query parameter indicates that any `epoch` attribute included in the request MUST be ignored.
-- `nodefaultversionid` - presence of this query parameter indicates that any `defaultversionid` attribute included in the request MUST be ignored.
+- `?nodefaultversionid` - presence of this query parameter indicates that any `defaultversionid` attribute included in the request MUST be ignored.
-- `nodefaultversionsticky` - presence of this query parameter indicates that any `defaultversionsticky` attribute included in the request MUST be ignored.
+- `?nodefaultversionsticky` - presence of this query parameter indicates that any `defaultversionsticky` attribute included in the request MUST be ignored.
-- `noreadonly` - presence of this query parameter indicates that any attempt to update a read-only Resource MUST be silently ignored.
+- `?noreadonly` - presence of this query parameter indicates that any attempt to update a read-only Resource MUST be silently ignored.

 #### No-Code Servers